vineelko/patina-dxe-core-qemu/README.md

 The Patina DXE Core does include support for performance tracing and features that are normally provided by the CpuDxe and RuntimeDxe drivers.
 So the Tiano DXE Core size entries below include compiling with performance tracing enabled and include the size of the CpuDxe and RuntimeDxe drivers.

+### Cargo Bloat

+A size breakdown, whether by function or crate, can be analyzed by using `cargo make bloat-q35` or `cargo make bloat-sbsa`.
+Optionally, additional arguments can be passed, e.g. to see a crate breakdown:
+`cargo make bloat-q35 --crates -n 40`.

 ### Release Builds